aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-03-15-Teams-App-Deployment.md

 For our app deployment we will use a custom deployment script using the below steps:

-- Install kuduscript tool globally using the below command
+- Install kuduscript tool globally using the below command.
 ```
 npm install kuduscript -g
 ```

-- Run the below command in the root of the Teams app repository to create the deployment script for a Node.js application
+- Run the below command in the root of the Teams app repository to create the deployment script for a Node.js application.
 ```
 kuduscript -y --node
 ```
 - This will generate two files
   - `.deployment` - Contains the command to run for deploying your site.
-  - `deploy.cmd` - Contains the deployment script (or deploy.sh if running on Mac/Linux)
+  - `deploy.cmd` - Contains the deployment script (or deploy.sh if running on Mac/Linux).

-- Update the `deploy.cmd` file with the below content that contains steps specific for a `yo teams` generated project
+- Update the `deploy.cmd` file with the below content that contains steps specific for a `yo teams` generated project.

 ```cmd
 @if "%SCM_TRACE_LEVEL%" NEQ "4" @echo off